Top festivals in Switzerland 2016

 June: Fête de la musique, Geneva

 Fête de la musique runs annually, taking over the streets and squares of Lausanne for three days every summer.
 Over 50 podiums show off musicians from across the globe.
 The music is diverse, ranging from classical orchestras, electro jazz bands to rock, pop, world music and French music.
 It is worth noting that most roads are blocked during these three days, and it is best to travel by public transport.
-The Geneva Fête de la musique runs 19, 20, and 21 June, 2015.
+The Geneva Fête de la musique runs from 17 to 19 June 2016.
 See www.ville-ge.ch.

 June: Lugano Festival Jazz